mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 Based on Rust's strengths and effort curve, whenever evaluating whether or not to choose Rust for a particular case, the main questions to answer are:

+* Does the team have Rust expertise already (and many teams that don't use Rust already actually have expertise because so many developers code in Rust in their freetime)?
 * What are the requirements regarding reliability?
 * What are the plans for long term maintenance?
 * What scale is the system being built for and thus how much money could Rust potentially save in terms of hosting?